thkwznk/aseprite-scripts/ROADMAP.md

 Update v1.0.2:

 - [Feature] Support customising fonts
+- [Improvement] Improve how the icons are coloured
 - [Test-Feature] Super Simple Mode where you can only edit the Tab color

+Update v1.0.3:
 - [Test-Feature] Export to Aseprite theme (extension)

 Update v2.0.0: